Route Overview

 • Segment 8: Dispersed camping has been further limited in the Sedona area.
 Dispersed camping is no longer allowed anywhere along the WWR between the Interstate 17/State Highway 79 intersection 15 miles southeast of Sedona and the overlook at the top of the Schnebly Hill Road Climb 7 miles northeast of Sedona.
 For a map and further details, the Coconino National Forest order can be viewed here.

 • Segment 8: Waterline Road detour just north of Flagstaff (included in FarOut app).
-This short detour should be used for all of the 2023 season to bypass Waterline Road (closed by the USFS for the summer of 2023 due to damage from post-fire flooding).
+This short detour should be used until July 31st, 2024 to bypass Waterline Road (closed by the USFS for the summer of 2023 due to damage from post-fire flooding).
 Schultz Pass Road east of Schultz Pass is closed to motorized vehicles for this summer, but it is open to non-motorized travel.
 Expect sections to be washed out and very rough due to flood damage.

 • Whitefish Extension (northern Montana): A report from July 2022 mentioned that there is considerable deadfall on sections of this route.
 Riders should expect slower-than-anticipated progress if the downed trees have not been cleared.
 The parallel Hwy.
 93 offers a paved alternate option.